CellDynamics/QuimP/Doxygen_doc/BOA.md

 #### BOA state machine {#setupBOABOAp}

 Most of configuration parameters are initialized ad stored in static class uk.ac.warwick.wsbc.QuimP.BOAp.
 They are initialized in \ref uk.ac.warwick.wsbc.QuimP.BOA_.setup(final ImagePlus) "setup(ImagePlus)" stage as mentioned in \ref setupBOA.
-Currently uk.ac.warwick.wsbc.QuimP.BOAp.setup(ImagePlus) method initializes BOAp fields with current image data and some constants related to active contour algorithm and boolean semaphores.
-Very similar method uk.ac.warwick.wsbc.QuimP.BOAp.setDefaults() initializes default values of active contour algorithm exposed to user (it is called from uk.ac.warwick.wsbc.QuimP.BOA_.CustomStackWindow.setDefualts() as well).
+Currently uk.ac.warwick.wsbc.QuimP.BOAState.BOAp.setup(final ImagePlus) method initializes BOAp fields with current image data and some constants related to active contour algorithm and boolean semaphores.
+Very similar method uk.ac.warwick.wsbc.QuimP.BOAState.SegParam.setDefaults() initializes default values of active contour algorithm exposed to user (it is called from uk.ac.warwick.wsbc.QuimP.BOA_.CustomStackWindow.setDefualts() as well).

 This class stands also as wrapper for reading and writing configuration from/to disk.
 Low level disk operations are supported by container class uk.ac.warwick.wsbc.QuimP.QParams